 Development on North Central Avenue began anew in the 1980’s as part of that decade’s real estate boom with a second wave of office towers.
 One Camelback was built in 1985 at the intersection of Central and one of Phoenix’s other signature streets, Camelback Road.

-It is likely the last structure that will be built that tall that far north, thus end capping the built-out potential of the Central Avenue skyline almost five miles from its origin downtown.
+It’s likely the last structure that will be built that tall that far north.
+Consequently, likely end-capping the built-out potential of the Central Avenue skyline almost five miles from its origin downtown.
 The Phoenix Indian School was closed in 1988 and would remain vacant for years.
 The city’s current third-tallest building at 397 feet, Qwest Tower, opened in Phoenix Plaza in 1989 on Thomas Road.

 1990’s Central Avenue Corridor History

 Phoenix adopted the Arts District plan in 1992 in an attempt to connect lower Midtown’s cultural amenities together in a walkable area.
 The private development that the plan anticipated never arrived, though Burton Barr Central Library opened in 1995.
 The savings-and-loan boom that birthed new towers for Midtown Phoenix plagued it throughout the economic doldrums of the 1990’s.

 Even despite the recession, the swank Biltmore area surrounding 24th Street and Camelback Road began to eclipse the Central Avenue Corridor as the Phoenix metropolitan area’s premiere office destination with mid and low-rise developments such as the Camelback Esplanade.